TRACING VIETNAM: BACKPACKING IN VIETNAM

 *All prices are in US Dollars

-Transportation: Buses are the cheapest and quite fast.
+- Transportation: Buses are the cheapest and quite fast.
 Trains are more expensive and a lot slower.
-A motorbike can be bought from $200 (Hanoi) $270 (HCMC).
+A motorbike can be bought for $200 (Hanoi) $270 (HCMC).

-Tours: Tours all over Vietnam is unlimited, there’s so many things you can do and places you can explore.
+- Tours: Tours all over Vietnam is unlimited, there’s so many things you can do and places you can explore.
 Make sure you will get an awesome local tour guide for a better experience.
-I highly suggest Urban Adventures for this.

 Note: Scroll down (to the last part) if you are planning to start in Ho Chi Minh City (Saigon).From there, your guide for backpacking in Vietnam will begin.